SamGit83/bookshelf-scanner-ios/docs/planning/MVP_Plan_and_User_Journey.md

 - ✅ **Enterprise-Grade Security** with Firebase Auth
 - ✅ **Cross-Device Synchronization** with real-time updates

-**🎉 The Bookshelf Scanner is evolving into a WORLD-CLASS bookshelf digitization app with streamlined 4-tab architecture!**
+**🎉 The Book Shelfie is evolving into a WORLD-CLASS bookshelf digitization app with streamlined 4-tab architecture!**

 ### **📈 SUCCESS METRICS TARGETS**